• (314) 516-8419

 patient empowerment, navigating healthcare systems, and fostering true partnerships in care.

-Moderator: Anjay Rastogi
+Moderator: Anjay Rastogi, MD, PhD

-10:30 Living the Journey – Sonu Bhargava
+10:30 Living the Journey – Dr. Sonu Bhargava

 11:10 Partnership in Care: Patient Empowerment and Shared Decision-making- Thao Truong Pascual, MD, FASN